aath0/AuditoryOddball/README.md

 * *AuditoryOddball_Generic.py*: the main experiment script.
 * *MakeSounds_Oddball.py*: script that prepares the auditory stimuli.
-* *AuditoryOddball_QualityCheck.py*: a [Jupyter notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) for a quality check, after running the experiment.
+* *AuditoryOddball_QualityCheck.ipynb*: a [Jupyter notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) for a quality check, after running the experiment.

 ## AuditoryOddball_Generic.py